 10 Years 10 Artists with Mish Grigor

 This year Underbelly Arts turns 10!
-To celebrate we’ve chatted to 10 bold voices from Underbelly Arts’ past about their projects back in the day, where they are now and what they are working on into the future.
+To celebrate we’ve created 10 Years 10 Artists, chats with 10 bold voices from Underbelly Arts’ past about their projects back in the day, where they are now and what they are working on into the future.

 This week we digitally sat down for a chat with Mish Grigor.

 For Underbelly Arts Lab and Festival in 2007, Mish’s company POST presented Swimming Home in Heels, a performance experienced by one audience member at a time about teenagers on schoolies, that culminated in a shared singing of ‘Never End’ by All Saints.
 In 2008 Mish performed White Collar Blue, lining the walls of Carriageworks with lino to explore trying really hard, and failing.
 More recently she moderated the Underbelly Arts Debate: Originality is Overrated in 2015.

 Where are you right now?

 Lucy McCormick, Triple Threat, 2016